Ephigenia/mite-cli/README.md

     mite project update --name "js prototype" --note="prototype development" 12344567

-Update hourly rate of a project while updating all allready associated time entries:
+Update hourly rate of a project while updating all already associated time entries:

     mite project update --hourly-rate 9000 --update-entries 1234567

 Archive multiple projects using xargs:

-    mite projects --columns id --format text | xargs -n1 mite project update --archived false
+    mite project list --columns id --format text | xargs -n1 mite project update --archived false

 ### Create Project

 Use `mite project new` subcommand to create new projects.
 There’s currently no support for complicated hourly rates per service.
-To find out the `customer_id` use either [Auto-Completion](#auto-completion) or copy the id from the `mite projects` list.
+To find out the `customer_id` use either [Auto-Completion](#auto-completion) or copy the id from the `mite project list` list.

 The following example will create a new Project with a overall budget of 5000 and a hourly rate of 80: